Matthew Slater Reveals What Tom Brady Means To His Patriots Teammates

 New England Patriots special teams ace Matthew Slater was the last press conference in a long line of media availability at Gillette Stadium on Wednesday ahead of this weekend’s AFC Championship Game.

-In the last question of this last press conference of the day the nine-year Patriots veteran was asked what quarterback Tom Brady has meant to him on the field.
-Surprisingly, Slater opened up and provided a lengthy and un-Patriots-like answer to the question on TB12.
+In the last question of this last press conference of the day, the nine-year Patriots veteran was asked what quarterback Tom Brady has meant to him on the field.
+Surprisingly, Slater opened up and provided a lengthy, un-Patriots-like answer to the question.

 Find out what Slater had to say in the video above.